Naperville Concrete Construction

 Color & Finish Application

-Depending on the technique, we apply integral color during the pour, broadcast color hardener onto fresh concrete, apply acid or water-based stains to cured surfaces, or expose the aggregate through controlled washing.
-Each method has a different look and is chosen based on your design goals.
+Depending on the technique, we mix integral color into the pour, broadcast color hardener onto fresh concrete, stain cured surfaces, or expose the aggregate through controlled washing.

 4